apache/druid/docs/querying/filters.md

 | `ordering` | String that specifies the sorting order to use when comparing values against the bound.
 Can be one of the following values: `"lexicographic"`, `"alphanumeric"`, `"numeric"`, `"strlen"`, `"version"`.
 See [Sorting Orders](./sorting-orders.md) for more details. | No, default: `"lexicographic"`|
 | `extractionFn` | [Extraction function](./dimensionspecs.md#extraction-functions) to apply to `dimension` prior to value matching.
 See [Filtering with Extraction Functions](#filtering-with-extraction-functions) for details. | No |

-When the bound filter matches against numeric inputs, the string `lower` and `upper` bound values will be best effort coerced into a numeric value when using the `"numeric"` mode of ordering.
+When the bound filter matches against numeric inputs, the string `lower` and `upper` bound values are best-effort coerced into a numeric value when using the `"numeric"` mode of ordering.

-The bound filter is limited to only being able to match against `STRING` (single and multi-valued), `LONG`, `FLOAT`, `DOUBLE` types.
+The bound filter can only match against `STRING` (single and multi-valued), `LONG`, `FLOAT`, `DOUBLE` types.
 Use the newer range to match against `ARRAY` or `COMPLEX` types.

-Also note that the bound filter will match null values if no lower bound is specified.
-Use the range filter instead if SQL compatible behavior is desired.
+Note that the bound filter matches null values if you don't specify a lower bound.
+Use the range filter if SQL-compatible behavior.

 ### Example: equivalent to `WHERE 21 <= age <= 31`: